coffee2code/trashed-by/readme.txt

 == Description ==

-This plugin records which user actually trashed/deleted a post, which in a multi-author environment may not always be the original post author.
+This plugin records which user actually trashed a post, which in a multi-author environment may not always be the original post author.
 This helps to maintain accountability for who was ultimately responsible for deleting a post.
-It also records when the post got deleted.
+It also records when the post got trashed.

 The admin listing of trashed posts is amended with new "Trashed By" and "Trashed On" columns that shows the name of the person who trashed the post or page and the date the post was trashed, respectively.